If you're a WordPress developer, chances are from time to time; you just want a…

 What’s it Do?

 PressForward does a couple of things.
 It allows you to pull in content from across the web, either using RSS feed or an included bookmarklet and then discuss that content in the WordPress admin.
 You can view full text and images of posts without leaving WordPress, comment and discuss with other users of the site, and “Nominate” or star certain posts.
 When a post is nominated, it is sent to a special Under Review section.
 Nominated posts are those that are especially useful and may spawn an idea for an actual post.
 From there, you can easily start a new post draft using the content from the post to start you off.

 The PressForward plugin actually emerged from a larger project which aims to combine digital scholarship and new media journalism.
 It focuses on the academic and journalism communities, hoping to filter through the content of the web and find better webs to aggregate it and collaborate around it.

 The plugin is not for every kind of site out there, but if you have a team of writers or editors and you find yourself passing back and forth articles, and using them as inspiration for posts, it is a great way to aggregate all of that discussion in one place.
-At it’s most basic, it can also be used as a handy RSS reeder built in to the WordPress admin.
+At it’s most basic, it can also be used as a handy RSS reader built into the WordPress admin.